By Sue Lau | Palatable Pastime

 Well, even if I am looking a bit funky today, I can tell by looking outside that the color change of autumn is ever nearer, and that’s a beautiful thing!
-And just in time too for my Canuck friends who celebrate Thanksgiving this week.
-And that means it’s also Sauerkraut Festival coming up in Waynesville.
+Just in time, too, for my Canuck friends who celebrate Thanksgiving this week.
+That also means the Ohio Sauerkraut Festival is coming up in Waynesville.
 And yes, I ate sauerkraut today….unstuffed cabbage casserole.
-It was quite good until that moment I saw a meme on FaceBook that said my stripper name had something to do with what I last ate.
+It was quite good until that moment I saw a meme on Facebook that said my stripper name had something to do with what I last ate.

 Speaking of the Kraut fest- they have sauerkraut fudge too.
 I know I haven’t sprung that one on you just yet, but I promise I will…(Putting my Wicked Witch of the West hat on right now) “All in sweet time.
 These things need to be done…delicately.” 😉

 Yes, October has arrived and in high fashion, I can get a little punchy with the corny, dry, Halloween humor.
 Did I ever tell you I do a smashing impression of the possessed Regan MacNeil from the Exorcist?
 Oh yeah, I am a real load of fun in the dark.

 Hey!
 At least I am not like one of these clowns going around.
 What the heck is up with that?
 There have been two incidents in Cincinnati in the last week alone.